Chuck Zapiec: Dallas Cowboys

-Zapiec was selected by the Dallas Cowboys in the fourth round (93rd overall) of the 1972 NFL Draft.
-He faced a difficult challenge in making the team, after the Cowboys selected a total of 5 linebackers and had one of the best linebacking corps in NFL history already in place.
+Zapiec was selected by the Dallas Cowboys in the fourth round (93rd overall) of the 1972 NFL draft.
+He faced a difficult challenge in making the team, after the Cowboys selected five linebackers and had one of the best linebacking corps in NFL history already in place.
 He was waived on August 16.

 Miami Dolphins

-On August 16, 1972, he was claimed off waivers by the Miami Dolphins to backup middle linebacker Nick Buoniconti.
+On August 16, 1972, he was claimed off waivers by the Miami Dolphins as a backup to middle linebacker Nick Buoniconti.
 He was released on September 12.

 Ottawa Rough Riders

 In 1972, he signed to play linebacker for the Ottawa Rough Riders in the Canadian Football League.
 The next year, he was placed on recall waivers in mid-season.

 Montreal Alouettes

 In 1973, Zapiec was claimed by the Montreal Alouettes who were coached by Marv Levy.
 He was a CFL All-Star two times and was a part of two Grey Cup victories for the Alouettes.
 He left the team to sign with the Kansas City Chiefs.